Honest & Authentic Financial Guidance Face Your Future with Confidence CLICK TO GET IN TOUCH

 If you're considering filing for bankruptcy here in Texas, understanding the bankruptcy option that is right for you is crucial.
 Your assets, income, or type of business will determine the right bankruptcy chapter that best suits your financial situation.
 Here are some important things to note:

-• In a Chapter 7 filing, you can keep all of your exempt assets while the non-exempt ones will be sold.
+• In a Chapter 7 filing, you can keep all of your exempt assets, while any non-exempt assets will be sold.
 Conversely, under Chapter 13 and Chapter 11, none of your assets will be sold.

 • Chapter 11 and Chapter 13 require proposing a payment plan to repay your creditors.
 In contrast, Chapter 7 doesn't require a repayment plan.